sstsimulator/sst-docs/docs/tools/commandLine/sst-info.md

 Components are assigned a category among `PROCESSOR COMPONENT`, `MEMORY COMPONENT`, `NETWORK COMPONENT`, `SYSTEM COMPONENT`, and `UNCATEGORIZED COMPONENT`.

 #### API implemented
-For elements that implement an API (e.g., a SubComponent), the API implemented
+For elements that implement an API (e.g., a SubComponent), the API implemented.

 #### Parameters
 Parameters are displayed in the following format. `<name>` is the name of the parameter and matches the name that should be used in the SST input file.
 Each parameter displays a `<Description>` and the `<default>` value assigned to the parameter in square brackets.
 If no default value is defined, `<required>` is displayed instead.